nicomarcan/fractalOS/Readme.txt

 5- Test the functionalities of the kernel.
 Type 'help' for a list of commands.
 Among other features, you will be able to change both font and background colour, play Fanorona ©, and display a fractal (Dragon Curve).

+Programming instructions:

+There is a small set of system calls available, which are mainly focused in interacting with the key peripherals of the system, such as the keyboard and the screen.
+Among these syscalls you will find the following:

+0-  sys_read            Read from a file descriptor (Only keyboard implemented) 1-  sys_write           Write to a file descriptor  (Only screen available) 8-  sys_mem             Obtain memory from the system 9-  sys_sleep           Sleep n ticks (timer tick)
+10  sys_pixel           Write a pixel
+11- sys_clearscreen     Clear the screen
+12- sys_time            Get the time from the RTC
+13- sys_set_color       Set font color
+14- sys_set_back_color  Set background color

+All of these syscalls are available through int 80h.
+The syscall number is the value passed at rax.
+See syscalls.h for further details.

 x64-Kernel
 Authors: Tomas Raies, M. Alejo Saques